blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 4. **Drive configuration.** Configure the VFD as a Modbus RTU **server** (slave); the OPTA acts as the Modbus **client** (master).
 Defaults the firmware ships with: slave ID `1`, baud rate `19200`, 8 data bits, no parity, 1 stop bit (`8N1`).
 Real drives vary — match baud, parity, stop bits, and slave address to whatever the VFD is configured for, and override the firmware's defaults via the `modbus_*` environment variables on Notehub.
 Common vendor parameter groups: ABB `5800–5805`, Yaskawa `H5-xx`, Danfoss `8-3x`, Schneider `Comm-1.x`.
 5. **Bench validation.** During first-light testing, splice the Mojo inline between the 24 VDC supply and the Wireless-for-OPTA power input so it can measure the *expansion + Notecard subsystem* energy per session.
 The OPTA itself is line-powered and not the subject of measurement.

-## 5. Notehub Setup
+## 6. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
 Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/vfd_pump_monitor/vfd_pump_monitor.ino` as `PRODUCT_UID`.
 2. **Claim the Notecard.** Power up the panel; on first cellular session the Notecard associates with your project automatically.
 3. **Create a Fleet per plant.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration and routing.
 The natural unit here is *one fleet per plant* — every pump in a plant typically has the same VFD vendor and the same register map, so fleet-level environment variables encode "this plant's pumps all run ABB drives at register 0x0103 for output frequency."
-4. **Set environment variables.** Defaults below are reasonable starting points; any value set in Notehub overrides the firmware default on the device's next inbound sync.
+4. **Set environment variables.** In Notehub: Projects → your project → Fleets → your fleet → Environment.
+Defaults below are reasonable starting points; any value set in Notehub overrides the firmware default on the device's next inbound sync.
 The register-address variables let one firmware image work across all four common drive vendors without recompilation.

    | Variable | Default | Purpose |
    |---|---|---|